Seeed-Studio/wiki-documents/docs/Grove-Multichannel-Gas-Sensor-V2.md

 }
 ```

-## **Cautions**
+!!!Cautions

       - The module should avoid being placed in the volatile silicon compound steam, or it will cause the sensitivity to be reduced and irrecoverable.
       - The module should avoid being exposured to high concentrations of corrosive gases (such as H2S, SOX, Cl2, HCl, etc.), otherwise it will be irreversibly damaged.
       - The module should not be placed in water or ice.
       - After the module is powered on, the sensor will heat up to a certain degree during the process, which is a normal phenomena.
       - Users MUST preheat the module before starting measuring gases.

 ## Schematic Online Viewer